 Delaware INBRE contributes to several core facilities at Christiana Care:

 - Center for Translational Cancer Research (CTCR) Core at the Helen F. Graham Cancer Center and Research Institute – managed by Lynn Opdenaker, Ph.D.

 - Genome Customization Core at the Helen F. Graham Cancer Center and Research Institute – Managed by Eric Kmiec, Ph.D.

-- Christiana Center for Outcomes Research – Managed by Claudine Jurkovitz, M.D.
+- the INBRE Bioinformatics Network of Delaware (BiND) – Managed by Claudine Jurkovitz, M.D.